NCSU-Libraries/circa/README.md

 ENV['solr_host']
 ```

-There are example versions of these YAML files included in this repo, with "\_example" appended to the file name.
-You should create copies of these files renamed with "\_example" removed, eg:
+Example files are included in the **config** directory.
+You will save copies of these in the same directory, following the instructions below.

-**archivesspace_example.yml -> archivesspace.yml**

 ### config/database.yml

+There are 2 example files included.
+Select the appropriate file and save a copy as **database.yml**

+**config/database-sqlite3.yml** - To use the embedded SQLite database for evaluation or development.
+Use as is.

+**config/database-mysql.yml** - To use MySQL.
 Edit this file with the appropriate options for your database.
 This is a standard Rails config file.
 For more info, see the [Rails configuration documentation](http://edgeguides.rubyonrails.org/configuring.html#configuring-a-database)

 ### config/archivesspace.yml